-- Clear strategic agenda to build on the core assets and invest in targeted areas to continue to further expand leadership position
+- Progress update on execution of strategic agenda, building on core areas and targeted growth areas to further expand leadership position.

-Ericsson (NASDAQ:ERIC) will today hold its Capital Markets Day in Stockholm.
-The company will give an update on progress on its Networked Society strategy, with focus on market development, growth agenda and profitability.
+Ericsson (NASDAQ:ERIC) will hold its Capital Markets Day in Stockholm today.
+The company will give an update on the progress of its Networked Society strategy, focusing on market development, growth agenda, and profitability.

-Ericsson has set out a clear long-term strategic framework for becoming an industry leader, driving transformation trough mobility, also in the changing ICT industry.
+Ericsson has set out a clear, long-term strategic framework to lead the ICT industry and drive the transformations of society and industry alike through mobility.
 This framework includes the following key components:

-- Excel in our core business - radio, core and transmission, and telecom services
+- Excel in our core business - radio, core and transmission, and telecommunications services

-- Establish leadership in targeted areas - Cloud, IP networks, TV and media, OSS and BSS, as well as in Industry & Society, addressing new customer segments outside of the telecom operator domain
+- Establish leadership in targeted areas - cloud, IP networks, TV and media, OSS and BSS, as well as in the realm of Industry & Society, addressing new customer segments outside of the telecommunications operator domain

-The targeted areas have been selected based on clear adjacency to the core business, high degree of software and professional services, high degree of recurrent business as well as higher market growth than the core business areas.
-In addition, the targeted areas are less capital intensive than today's core business.
+These targeted areas are selected based on factors including clear adjacency to the core business, high degree of software and professional services, high degree of recurrent revenues, and higher market growth than the core business areas.
+In addition, the targeted areas are less capital-intensive than today's core business.

-Alongside Vestberg, several executive leadership team members will be presenting at the Capital Markets Day, including: Jan Frykhammar, CFO; Johan Wibergh, Head of Segment Networks; Magnus Mandersson, Head of Business Unit Global Services; Per Borgklint, Head of Business Unit Support Solutions; and Rima Qureshi, Head of Strategy.
-In addition, Charlotta Sund, Head of Region Northern Europe & Central Asia will present at today's event, which takes place at Arlanda Airport in Stockholm, Sweden.
+Hans Vestberg will be joined on stage at the Capital Markets Day by and John Chambers, Executive Chairman, Cisco, as well as several executive leadership team members of Ericsson including: Jan Frykhammar, CFO; Magnus Mandersson, Head of Segment Global Services; Per Borgklint, Head of Segment Support Solutions; Arun Bansal, Head of Business Unit Radio; Anders Lindblad, Head of Business Unit IP and Cloud; and Rima Qureshi, Head of Strategy.
+In addition, Marie Fossum, Head of Energy & Utilities and Jean-Philippe Poirault, Head of Consulting & Systems Integration will present at today's event, which takes place at Kistamässan in Stockholm, Sweden.

 NOTES TO EDITORS

 Ericsson is the driving force behind the Networked Society - a world leader in communications technology and services.
-Our long-term relationships with every major telecom operator in the world allow people, businesses and societies to fulfill their potential and create a more sustainable future.
+Our long-term relationships with every major telecom operator in the world allow people, business and society to fulfill their potential and create a more sustainable future.

 Our services, software and infrastructure - especially in mobility, broadband and the cloud - are enabling the telecom industry and other sectors to do better business, increase efficiency, improve the user experience and capture new opportunities.

-With more than 110,000 professionals and customers in 180 countries, we combine global scale with technology and services leadership.
+With approximately 115,000 professionals and customers in 180 countries, we combine global scale with technology and services leadership.
 We support networks that connect more than 2.5 billion subscribers.
 Forty percent of the world's mobile traffic is carried over Ericsson networks.
 And our investments in research and development ensure that our solutions - and our customers - stay in front.

 FOR FURTHER INFORMATION, PLEASE CONTACT